0x4007/google-flights-scraper/README.md

 # Puppeteer on GitHub Actions with Bun & TypeScript

-A minimal proof-of-concept repository demonstrating issues with Puppeteer screen capture on GitHub Actions, built with Bun and TypeScript.
+A proof-of-concept repository demonstrating Puppeteer screen capture on GitHub Actions for flight search scraping, built with Bun and TypeScript.

 ## Purpose

-This repository serves as a minimal demonstration of using Puppeteer within GitHub Actions to take screenshots of web pages.
-Specifically, it attempts to capture a screenshot of flights.google.com to illustrate potential challenges with web scraping on GitHub Actions.
+This repository serves as a demonstration of using Puppeteer within GitHub Actions to take screenshots of web pages and scrape flight information.
+Specifically, it navigates to flights.google.com, performs searches, and captures screenshots and data to illustrate how web scraping can be implemented in GitHub Actions.

+## Features

+- Flight search using Puppeteer automation
+- Screenshot capture of search results
+- Flight data extraction and processing
+- Randomized testing with varied city pairs and dates
+- Matrix-based GitHub Actions workflow for parallel testing
+- Result artifacts collection

 ## How It Works

 The repository contains:

-1. A TypeScript script (`take-screenshot.ts`) that uses Puppeteer to navigate to flights.google.com and capture a screenshot
-2. A GitHub Actions workflow (`.github/workflows/puppeteer-screenshot.yml`) that runs this script on every push, pull request, or manual trigger
-3. Configuration to upload the resulting screenshots as GitHub artifacts
+1. TypeScript scripts for flight search automation and data scraping
+2. Utilities for randomized parameter generation and testing
+3. GitHub Actions workflows:
+   - `.github/workflows/puppeteer-screenshot.yml` - Basic flight search with configurable parameters
+   - `.github/workflows/flight-scraper-tests.yml` - Matrix-based randomized testing across multiple city/date combinations

 ## Running Locally